Asbury Park Public Schools

+Students from Allenhurst, Deal and Interlaken had all attended the Asbury Park schools through sending/receiving relationships that ended by the 2017–18 school year.

 History

 In 2009, the board of education voted to rename Bangs Avenue Elementary School in honor of President Barack Obama.

 In March 2011, the state monitor overseeing the district's finances ordered that Barack Obama Elementary School be closed after the end of the 2010–11 school year, citing a 35% decline in enrollment in the district during the prior 10 years.
 Students then attending the school would be reallocated to the district's two other elementary schools, with those going into fifth grade assigned to attend middle school.
 In 2014, the Barack Obama Elementary School reopened, and Asbury Park Middle School, later renamed Dr. Martin Luther King Jr. Middle School, reverted to serving students only from grade 6–8.